Civic Hall at Union Square: History

 The original location of Civic Hall was a 18,500-square-foot office at 156 Fifth Avenue.

 Andrew Rasiej proposed the building project to the city in 2018.
 Rasiej led a unanimous Uniform Land Use Review Procedure (ULURP) approval process to up-zone the former location of a P.C.
 Richard & Son store on East 14th Street.
 The ULURP received unanimous approval in 2018 and the P.C.
 Richard & Son building was demolished.
 In 2023, the 21-story tech hub was completed.

 The Zero Irving project was developed by RAL Development with Davis Brody Bond designing the building.

 In November 2023, Mayor Eric Adams announced the opening of the Civic Hall space, calling it a "laboratory for the entire country."

-In November 2023, Civic Hall at Union Square opened an expanded 85,000-square-foot facility within the Zero Irving development at 124 East 14th Street, Manhattan.
-The space, developed in partnership with the New York City Economic Development Corporation (NYCEDC) and operated by The Fedcap Group, serves as a digital-skills training center, startup incubator and entrepreneurial community hub to provide affordable education, workspaces and support services for underserved New Yorkers within the city’s tech sector.